KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Introduction

-We chose ScaNN as our foundation due to its state-of-the-art performance, as demonstrated in leading benchmarks \cite{aumuller} and its deployment in large-scale, time-sensitive services at Google.
-KScaNN builds upon ScaNN's core pipeline, which is illustrated in Figure \ref{fig1}.
-During indexing, data points are partitioned into clusters and then compressed using vector quantization.
-At search time, a subset of candidate neighbors is rapidly identified from the compressed data and then re-ranked using their exact distances to yield the final top-$k$ results.
+KScaNN builds upon the core ScaNN pipeline, as illustrated in Figure \ref{fig1}.
+During the indexing phase, data points are partitioned into clusters and subsequently compressed using Product Quantization (PQ) \cite{pq}.
+At query time, a subset of candidate neighbors is rapidly identified from the compressed data and subsequently re-ranked using exact distances to yield the final top-$k$ results.

-Our optimizations are specifically developed for the Kunpeng 920 CPU, a high-performance, ARM-based server processor manufactured using a 7nm process \cite{kunpeng, kunpengARM}.
-Despite its impressive specifications, its Reduced Instruction Set Computing (RISC) design presents different optimization challenges compared to the Complex Instruction Set Computing (CISC) design of x86 architectures.
-This necessitates tailored, low-level optimizations to unlock the hardware's full potential, which is a central focus of our work.
+Our optimizations are developed on the Kunpeng 920 CPU, a high-performance ARM-based server processor manufactured using a 7nm process \cite{kunpeng, kunpengARM}.
+Despite its impressive specifications, the processor presents distinct architectural characteristics compared to x86 counterparts.
+Consequently, tailored low-level optimizations are required to unlock the hardware's full potential—a central focus of this work.

-In summary, KScaNN is a holistic solution that combines algorithmic and hardware-aware engineering to deliver high-performance ANNS on the Kunpeng platform.
+In summary, KScaNN represents a holistic solution that combines algorithmic refinement with hardware-aware engineering to deliver high-performance ANNS on the Kunpeng platform.
 Our primary contributions are as follows:

-\begin{itemize} \item \textbf{Automated Parameter Optimization:} We introduce machine learning models to dynamically predict optimal search parameters, such as the number of clusters to probe and the number of candidates for re-ranking, on a per-query basis. \item \textbf{Advanced Algorithmic Optimizations:} We propose several algorithmic enhancements, including a predictive model to remove empty clusters, a statistical feature-based dimensionality reduction, and a novel hybrid search strategy that integrates graph-based indexing within partition leaves. \item \textbf{Hardware-Specific Kernel Optimizations:} We have developed highly optimized computational kernels for Product Quantization distance calculations, using the ARM Neon and SVE SIMD instruction sets to maximize hardware utilization. \item \textbf{Comprehensive Empirical Evaluation:} We conduct extensive benchmarks on large-scale public datasets, demonstrating that KScaNN achieves superior throughput and accuracy, compared to state-of-the-art ANNS algorithms. \end{itemize}
+\begin{itemize} \item \textbf{Automated Parameter Optimization:} We introduce machine learning models to dynamically predict optimal search parameters, specifically the number of clusters to probe and the candidate pool size for re-ranking, on a per-query basis. \item \textbf{Advanced Algorithmic Optimizations:} We propose a predictive model for pruning empty clusters, a statistical feature-based dimensionality reduction technique, and a novel hybrid search strategy that integrates graph-based indexing within partition leaves. \item \textbf{ARM-Specific Kernel Optimizations:} We develop highly optimized kernels to accelerate PQ distance computations by leveraging standard ARM NEON and SVE instructions.
+While developed on Kunpeng, these optimizations are transferable to the broader ARM server ecosystem, including AWS Graviton \cite{graviton}. \item \textbf{Comprehensive Empirical Evaluation:} We conduct extensive experiments on public datasets, demonstrating that KScaNN achieves superior throughput and recall compared to state-of-the-art ANNS algorithms. \end{itemize}